andreasWallner/tlvVisualizer/README.md

 information based on the tag types defined by EMVco.

 # Todo
- - add public method to set TLV in view
  - fix TODOs in code...
  - TLVViewer: combobox to select ID by name
  - TLVViewer: verify and show incorrect tree (subelements not allowed in hierarchy)